chocolatey/choco-wiki/Home.md

 ##Google Group
 Chocolatey has a [Google Groups group](http://groups.google.com/group/chocolatey).
 Please join and ask questions and send feedback.

 If you have issues with a package (or it is out of date), please use the contact maintainers link on the package page itself.
-If the maintainer doesn’t respond within a given time frame (say a day or two), feel free to bring it up with the group.
+If the maintainer doesn’t respond within a given time frame (say a day or two), please refer to the [Package Triage Process](https://github.com/chocolatey/choco/wiki/PackageTriageProcess).

 ## Chat Room